The difference between burnished concrete floors and polished concrete floors

 How to achieve a great-looking burnished concrete floor

 If you’ve got your mind set on burnished concrete, we can help you get the look without risking uneven or unsightly floors.
 Using an expert concrete installer is key.
-Policrete is highly trained in both pouring and polishing concrete, meaning you can trust that we’ll lay the slab perfectly, clean it impeccably and burnish it to your exact specifications.
+Policrete is highly trained in both pouring and finishing concrete, meaning you can trust that we’ll lay the slab perfectly, clean it impeccably and burnish it to your exact specifications.

 Get in touch with one of Policrete’s concrete specialists to discuss how we can install a high-quality burnished concrete floor in your home or commercial space.